 The rewards you offer need to be meaningful to the customer.
-You also have to have an uncomplicated redemption system in place and make it simple for them to cash-in.
+You also have to have an uncomplicated redemption system in place and make it simple for them to cash in.

 And as with any significant product management activity, it's crucial to have clear objectives at the outset and establish what your loyalty program’s success metrics will be.
-That way, you can see clearly if it’s working, or needs refining.
+That way, you can see clearly if it’s working or needs refining.
 2. Create products that stick

-When customers recognize personal value in a product, they’re much more likely to use it frequently.
+When customers recognize the personal value in a product, they’re much more likely to use it frequently.
 Creating a 'sticky’ product experience buys you more time to win over and retain new users — adding to your list of fans, boosting retention, and increasing recurring revenue.

-By their very definition, sticky product experiences generate repeat usage, yet stickiness doesn’t always get the attention it deserves.
+By their definition, sticky product experiences generate repeat usage, yet stickiness doesn’t always get the attention it deserves.
 Product teams are often so laser-focused on creating an MVP that will encourage downloads and trials, user experiences that could generate a deeper appreciation for the product get set aside for later.

 As part of the retention mindset, PMs need to build stickiness into their roadmaps early and make their product’s bespoke value to the user more visible, right from the get-go.

-Telling customers how much money they’re making, how much money they’re saving, or updating on the progress they’ve made toward a goal, are all great ways to demonstrate why they should use the product more.
+Telling customers how much money they’re making, how much money they’re saving, or updating them on the progress they’ve made toward a goal, are all great ways to demonstrate why they should use the product more.